nstbayless/old-games/README.md

 This is a repository of old games I made years ago (2007-2011).
 Some of them are quite silly, some are unfinished, and for some the source code has long since been lost.

+Certainly for all of these games, the source code is nigh unreadable.
+Seriously, it makes no sense.

-Currently, all these games were made with Game Maker 6.0 or 7.1.
-The source code hasn't yet been uploaded.
+Currently, all uploaded games were made with Game Maker 6.0 or 7.1.
+The source code has only been uploaded for *Mazed* so far.

 All compiled executables run correctly under wine.